sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 This includes, but is not limited to:

 - Image vulnerability scanning
-- Infrascture as code static analyses
+- Infrastructure as code static analyses
 - Unit, integration and end-to-end tests as outlined in the [testing-pyrmid](#testing-pyramid)

 Our goal is to ensure that our product and code work, and that all reasonable effort has been taken to reduce the risk of a security-related incident associated to Sourcegraph.